-CMHC Changes to Impact Buyer's Purchasing Power
+CMHC Changes Could Impact Buyer's Purchasing Power

 Come July 1st, 2020, CMHC will be initiating some significant changes to their mortgage underwriting criteria that are designed to "protect Canada's economic future' by reducing what they are calling financial vulnerabilities.